ionavincent/crime_report_app/README.md

 A simple REST API and web app to query, filter and sort crime reports from [https://data.police.uk/data/](https://data.police.uk/data/).

-The REST API written with in Python using Flask and SQLAlchemy.
+The REST API is written in Python using Flask and SQLAlchemy.

 ## Running the App